SimplyLocal.life: 1 Year Blog Anniversary

 Land We Love

-Tips for New & Aspiring Bloggers
+Blogger Tips for New & Aspiring Writers

 Creating and maintaining a personal brand quickly became much more than a hobby.
 There were a few aspects of blogging that I wasn’t initially prepared for, and honestly, am still adjusting to.
 The main ones being: